Difference Between Paleontologist and Archaeologist

 An archaeologist studies archaeology.
 It is a scientific study, and it is one branch of anthropology.
 Archaeology emphasizes humans only and concentrates on human culture and the lifestyle of the past.

-Their materials for studies are different artifacts and the remaining various architectural monuments.
+Their materials for studies are different artefacts and the remaining various architectural monuments.
 An archaeologist inspects and assesses these materials and gives information on different cultures of history.

-An archaeologist requires to have knowledge in anthropology, ancient history, ethnology, linguistics, physics, and sociology.
+An archaeologist requires to have knowledge of anthropology, ancient history, ethnology, linguistics, physics, and sociology.
 It is a popular field of study.

-An archaeologist studies different materials like weapons, jewelry, coins, writings, and various tools, etc. They examine objects and come to conclusions about a particular civilization of a particular time.
+An archaeologist studies different materials like weapons, jewellery, coins, writings, various tools, etc. They examine objects and come to conclusions about a particular civilization of a particular time.

 It gives information about different cultures and lifestyles of the people belonging to that culture.

-Archaeologists can give information about society and its economy.
-Also, they provide knowledge on the religion and culture of a civilization which often enriches our present culture—the documents and artifacts from the past stand as pieces of evidence for archaeologists’ theories.
+Archaeologists can give information about the society and its economy.
+Also, they provide knowledge of a civilisation’s religion and culture, which enriches our present culture—the documents and artefacts from the past stand as evidence for archaeologists’ theories.

 archaeologist